My Last Duchess: Synopsis

 The speaker (presumably the Duke Alfonso of Ferrara) is giving the emissary of the family of his prospective new wife a tour of the artworks in his home.
 He draws a curtain to reveal a painting of a woman, explaining that it is a portrait of his late wife; he invites his guest to sit and look at the painting.
 As they look at the portrait of the late Duchess, the Duke describes her happy, cheerful, appreciative and kind nature, which had displeased him.

 He says, "She had a heart – how shall I say? – too soon made glad..."
 He goes on to say that his complaint of her was that "'twas not her husband's presence only" that made her happy.
 Eventually, "I gave commands; then all smiles stopped together."
 In an interview, Browning said, "I meant that the commands were that she should be put to death ...
 Or he might have had her shut up in a convent."

 The duke now keeps her painting hidden behind a curtain that only he is allowed to draw back, thus now she only smiles for him.

 The Duke demonstrates many narcissistic tendencies as he recalls the time he shared with his now-deceased Duchess.

-He then resumes an earlier conversation regarding wedding arrangements, and in passing points out another work of art, a bronze statue of Neptune taming a sea-horse by Claus of Innsbruck, so making his late wife just another work of art.
+He then resumes an earlier conversation regarding wedding arrangements, and in passing points out another work of art, a bronze statue of Neptune taming a sea-horse by Claus of Innsbruck, making his late wife just another work of art.

 The envoy remains silent throughout the Duke's discourse and revelations.